Contact Us Today!

 Cost Plus with a GMP

-Contract Overview
+Overview

-Cost Plus contracts, either with a GMP or without a GMP, are often referred to as “Open Book” in the residential world.
-So, going forward, we’ll exclusively use the term “Open Book.”
-If you want to know the actual costs for everything in your project and if you are comfortable adding a little complexity to save money, then Open Book may be a good option for you.
-The owner must be willing to be actively involved in the contract, the budget, and reviewing construction documents every month for an Open Book contract to work well.
-A well-coordinated Open Book contract can save the owner a lot of money.
-For instance, if the contractor can save money by finding a better material price or using labor-saving strategies on a Fixed Price contract, those savings revert to the contractor.
-With an Open Book contract, those savings are the owner's savings.
-However, the same holds with cost overrun.
-On a Fixed Price contract, the contractor pays the cost overruns (unless there is a signed change order), while on an Open Book, those overruns are paid by the owner.
-However, the owner does have protection from arbitrary cost overruns with Open Book.
+Cost Plus is the contract method to use if you want to know actual costs for all things in your project, and if you are comfortable with adding complexity to save money.
+The owner must be willing to be actively involved in the contract, the budget, and in reviewing construction documents on a monthly basis for a Cost Plus contract to work well.
+A well-coordinated Cost-Plus contract can save the owner a lot of money.
+For instance, on a Fixed Price contract, if the contractor is able to save money by finding a better material price, or using labor-saving strategies, those savings revert to the contractor.
+With a Cost Plus contract, those saved costs are the owner’s savings.
+However, the same is with cost overruns…on a Fixed Price contract, the cost overruns are paid by the contractor, (unless there is a signed change order), while on a Cost Plus, those overruns are paid by the owner.
+However, the owner does have protection from arbitrary cost overruns with Cost Plus.

 DON’T TRUST YOUR DREAMS TO JUST ANYONE.